raphaelsty/cherche/docs/pipeline/pipeline.md

 Search allows you to build a neural search pipeline easily.
 Search offers three operators to build a pipeline.

-- `+` Main pipeline operator to put a ranker after a retriever or to put a question answering;, summarization model after a retriever or a ranker.
+- `+` Main pipeline operator to put a ranker after a retriever or to put a question answering model or a summarization model after a retriever or a ranker.

 - `|` Union operator to gather the output of multiples retrievers or multiples rankers.